 Infographic: SOP of Inter-floor leakage in SMR 2015

 Poor maintenance causing High water pressure

-Leaking domestic pipes have been identified as one of the major contributors of inter-floor leakages.
-It happens occasionally in buildings with plastic pipes and dilapidated metal pipes which burst easily under high water pressure.
+Leaking domestic water pipes have been identified as one of the major contributors of inter-floor leakages.
+It happens occasionally in buildings with plastic water pipes and dilapidated metal water pipes which burst easily under high water pressure.

 Water hammering happens when moving water is stopped abruptly, causing a pressure spike in the internal walls of the pipes.
 Poorly maintained pressure reducing valves and other fittings in the plumbing system can also cause high water pressure.

-Other common causes of water leakage include waterproofing failure in internal wet areas and rooftop, cracked external walls and dilapidated window sealant.
+Other common causes of water leaks include waterproofing failure in internal wet areas and rooftop, cracked external walls and dilapidated window sealant.

-Dampness and moisture derived from water vapour leading to condensation
+Dampness and moisture derived from water vapour lead to condensation

-This type of water leaking can be prevalent in poorly insulated copper pipes and condensate water pipes of air conditioner systems.
-In fully air-conditioned rooms like server rooms and some manufacturing facilities, poorly insulated partywalls and soffits also suffer from condensation in the event of air leakage when humid air encounters cold surfaces.
+This type of water leak can be prevalent in poorly insulated copper water pipes and condensate water pipes of air conditioner systems.
+In fully air-conditioned rooms like server rooms and some manufacturing facilities, poorly insulated party walls and soffits also suffer from condensation in the event of air leakage when humid air encounters cold surfaces.
 Buildings in tropical highlands also suffer from severe condensation issues.

 How to prevent water damage in strata buildings?